How to Manage Obstructive Sleep Apnea

 If you believe you have obstructive sleep apnea and lifestyle changes are not making a difference, you may need to seek treatment.
 In addition to CPAP masks, there are a number of other treatments including dental devices and surgery.

 If you believe you may be suffering from sleep apnea or UARS, it is important to see a doctor who specializes in sleep medicine in order to properly diagnose and treat your condition.
-Dr. Malhotra is a board-certified sleep specialist in CT, who is known for diagnosing and treating all kinds of sleep disorders.
-Call (203) 422-7940 today, or schedule an appointment using this form.
+Call 203-245-0412 today, or schedule an appointment using this form.